piapiekarek/ansible-windows-workstation-configuration/readme.md

-# Lab ansible cad-workstation configuration
+# Ansible Windows workstation configuration

 This Ansible playbook is an example for automated software installation.
-It is used to configure CAD-Workstations in the Lab.
+It is used to configure my Workstation.

 ## Requirements for Ansible host
 The ansible host has to be a Linux machine.
 For the case that only a Windows (10!!!)
 Machine is availible, [install the Linux Subsystem](https://docs.microsoft.com/en-us/windows/wsl/install-win10) on the device.